kalyanbudharam2018/Projects-/Absenteeism project/README.md

 First, I transformed the categorical variables into dummy variables, then scaled with standard scaler from sk-learn.
 I also split the data into train and tests sets with a test size of 20%.

-I tried Logistic Regression model and evaluated using Mean Absolute Error.
-I chose MAE because it is relatively easy to interpret and outliers aren’t particularly bad in for this type of model.
+I tried Logistic Regression model and evaluated.

-I tried three different models:
+I tried Logistic regression model:
 *	**Logistic Regression** – for prediction of categorical outcomes, with the sparsity associated with the data, I thought that this would be a good fit.

 ## Model performance
-The Logistic Regression model far outperformed the other approaches on the test and validation sets.
+The Logistic Regression model performed good on the test and validation sets.
 *	**Logistic Regression** : 73%